 Shiny Pet Pet Nail Clippers for Small Animals

 To protect your skin and furniture from tiny claws, you’ll want a pair of clippers to make quick work of claw-trimming.
-Trimming your cat’s nails is also extremely important for your pet’s health, as untrimmed claws may eventually curl under towards the paw, causing pain and increasing the risk of infection.
+Trimming your cat’s nails is also important for your pet’s health, as untrimmed claws may eventually curl under towards the paw, causing pain and increasing the risk of infection.
 This trimmer is a great choice for cats of all ages, because their sharp blades and easy-to-grip handles help you work quickly.

 Aspen Pet Self-Warming Bolster Cat & Dog Bed